Procyon: The Little Dog Star

-How to see Procyon, the Little Dog Star.
 Look for Procyon in the evening in the winter and spring months.
 By March of every year, Procyon is at or near the meridian (highest point in the sky) at early evening.
 By June, Procyon sets not long after dark.

 Procyon is the brightest star in Canis Minor the Lesser Dog.
 This constellation is small, with only one other noteworthy star, named Gomeisa.
-Sometimes, Canis Minor is called the Hot Dog.
-Sometimes Procyon is called the Lesser Dog Star or Little Dog Star.
+Sometimes, Canis Minor is called the “Hot Dog”, maybe because of the high temperature of Gomeisa.
+Procyon goes by the Lesser Dog Star or Little Dog Star.
 Our chart shows Procyon as a member of the Winter Triangle asterism.
-In other words, these stars are not a recognized constellation – just a group of noticeable stars that happen to form a triangle pattern on the sky’s dome.
+In other words, these stars are not an official constellation, but a group of noticeable stars that happen to form a triangle pattern on the sky’s dome.

 The star Procyon is nearing the end stages of its lifetime, evolving from a normal mature star to the inflated giant stages of old age.